grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 stores the metadata, i.e. information about databases, retention policies, measurements, series, etc.

+As of RC15 distributed queries are not yet implemented, so you will always get an error if you have more than one shard in a group.

 I couldn't quite figure out the process for typical cluster operations such as recovery from node failure or what happens (or should happen) when nodes are added to existing cluster, whether there is a way to